Chroogomphus: Description

+Distribution and habitat

+The genus is distributed throughout the Northern Hemisphere including North America, the Caribbean, Europe, and Asia.

 Ecology

-Members of this genus have been thought to be ectomycorrhizal with various species of pine, however, there is now evidence that all members of the Gomphidiaceae are parasitic upon other boletes.
+Members of this genus have been thought to be ectomycorrhizal with various species of pine, but there is now evidence that all members of the Gomphidiaceae are parasitic upon other boletes.
 Specifically, Chroogomphus species are thought to be parasitic on various conifer-associated Suillus species, with this parasitism often being highly species-specific.

-In the Pacific Northwest of North America, C. tomentosus is found with western hemlock (Tsuga heterophylla) and Douglas-fir (Pseudotsuga menziesii), while C. helveticus of Europe is found in conifer forests containing spruce (Picea ssp.).
+In the Pacific Northwest of North America, C. tomentosus is found with Pseudotsuga menziesii (Douglas-fir) and Tsuga heterophylla (western hemlock).
+C. helveticus of Europe is found in conifer forests containing spruce (Picea ssp.).

-Species

-Chroogomphus rutilus (image), found in Europe, is the type species for this genus.
-It has been the subject of investigation as the source of antibiotics, as well as other potentially useful secondary compounds.